Camp Beaver |

 (The Hole in the Rock Foundation)

 A Mormon settlers' fort, comprised of 40-50 small one-room log cabins erected in a square formation for defense.
 The original settlement lasted for a few decades before it was replaced by more permanent structures.
-The Barton Cabin was restored in October 2008.
+The original period Barton Cabin was restored in October 2008.
+Several other cabins are replicas.

 (1879 - 1884 ?), Montezuma Creek